-Flea-borne typhus, formerly called murine typhus, is a bacterial disease found primarily in the fleas that live on animals such as opossums, cats, raccoons, and skunks and is transmitted by an infective flea bite.
-It is caused by the bacteria, Rickettsia typhi, and Rickettsia felis, found in infected fleas and their feces.
-Both types of rickettsiae are transmitted transovarially (the female fleas transmit the disease to their offspring).
+Flea-borne typhus, formerly called murine typhus, is a bacterial disease found primarily in the fleas that live on animals such as cats, dogs, opossums, rats, and other backyard wildlife and is transmitted by fleas.
+Flea-borne typhus is caused by the bacteria Rickettsia typhi and Rickettsia felis, present in fleas and flea feces.

 Fleas defecate as they feed.
 Infection occurs when flea feces containing the bacteria are scratched into the bite site, other wounds, inhaled, eaten, or transferred to the eye (conjunctiva).

 Even though cats, dogs, opossums, rats, and backyard wildlife may be infected, they do not show obvious symptoms.
 These animals are infested with fleas year-round in Orange County.
 Fleas do not survive without the presence of a host animal.
 Pet animals should be kept on flea-control medication year-round.

 Flea-borne typhus is transmitted by fleas found on:

 - Any mammal that infested with fleas.

 How Will I Know If My Pet Has Fleas?